Colored Markov polycategories and diagrammatic differentiation: Background and notation

 \subsection{Standard Borel spaces and Markov kernels}

 The probabilistic semantics in this paper is based on Markov kernels between standard Borel spaces.
 A measurable space $(S,\Sigma_S)$ is standard Borel if it is isomorphic, as a measurable space, to a Borel subset of a Polish space equipped with its Borel $\sigma$-algebra.
 Standard Borel spaces are closed under finite products.
-Throughout the paper, all measurable spaces are assumed to be standard Borel spaces.

 Each object $X$ considered in this paper is assigned an underlying standard Borel space, denoted by $(\underline{X},\Sigma_{\underline{X}})$.
 A value of type $X$ is denoted by a lower-case letter $x\in \underline{X}$.
 If $\mathbf{X}=(X_1,\ldots,X_m)$ is a finite ordered tuple of objects, then its underlying measurable space is the product standard Borel space $(\underline{\mathbf{X}}, \Sigma_{\underline{\mathbf{X}}}) = (\prod_{r=1}^m \underline{X}_r, \bigotimes_{r=1}^m \Sigma_{\underline{X}_r})$.
 A value of type $\mathbf{X}$ is written $\mathbf{x}=(x_1,\ldots,x_m)$.
 When $m=0$, the product is interpreted as the one-point standard Borel space.